 For her third birthday, I wanted to give her presents that would help her reach three-year-old developmental milestones, keep her engaged and active, and encourage independent and imaginative play.

-Here is the list of my favorite toys and gift ideas for three-year-old girls.
+Here is a list of my favorite toys and gift ideas for three-year-old girls.

-The Best Gift Ideas for Three Year Old Girls in 2021
+The Best Gift Ideas for Three-Year-Old Girls in 2022

 Three-year-olds are active little people.
 They are also learning a lot of new physical skills.
 A scooter is a great way to help your three-year-old work on gross motor skills and practice balance and coordination.

-We got my daughter this Melissa and Doug wooden multi-level dollhouse for Christmas this past year.
+We got my daughter this Melissa and Doug wooden, multi-level dollhouse for Christmas this past year when she was two and a half.
 She has recently started playing with it a lot more.